 Over the years, gambling has grown in popularity.
 And you don't have to travel to Las Vegas to place a bet.
 Today many states have reintroduced gambling in limited formats and with carefully regulated laws.
 One doesn't even have to leave the comfort of the home, as anyone can log onto a computer to tempt the fates.

 But the professional gamblers of the western frontier are long lost legends and only remembered in history books .... or seen on old TV western reruns .... or quite possibly read in books written by authors of Sweethearts of the West!

 Born in Nebraska, Cheri Kay Clifton loved researching the Oregon Trail, historically known as the "Gateway to the West."
 Her passion for those brave pioneers, Native Americans and 19th Century America led her to write the epic western historical Wheels of Destiny Trilogy.
 Cheri is married and has one grown son.
 If she’s not riding on the back of her husband’s Harley, she’s writing the third book in the Wheels of Destiny Trilogy which includes published Book 1, Trail To Destiny and Award Winning Book 2, Destiny’s Journey.

 "The Old West isn't just a time or place, it's a state of mind.
 I get germs of ideas, do a lot of research, then breathe life into my characters.
-I like strong heroines, but loveable; and strong heros, but vulnerable."
+I like strong heroines, but lovable; and strong heroes, but vulnerable."